argonautproject/us-core-patient-data-feed/spec.md

 ## 3. Resources, Filters, and Triggers

-The table below defines a minimal set of resources, their US Core search parameters, and the standardized triggering events for the Patient Feed.
+The table below defines a minimal set of required resources, their US Core search parameters, and the standardized triggering events for the Patient Feed.

 Guidance for supporting additional resources is provided in the [Additional Resources](additionalresources.md) page.